 In 1998 Allan sold the restaurant to Raymond Kiu, who had been a waiter at the restaurant for 14 years.
 After his death, his son Denis Kiu took over, who however, died prematurely, at the age of only 43 of a heart attack.
 A lot has changed in the last few years but that said, atmospherically, not that much.

 That is why this article from 1998 in the L.A.
 Times still, in a way, rings true and names some of the reasons why I still love playing there: “The Cantina [the music room] is configured like a church, with benches functioning as pews, and a stage functioning as the altar.
 The room is warm and inviting and manages to make both the performers and guests feel at ease.
 In fact, they are.
 Too many clubs are set up to incite little interaction between audience and performer, but the family-like comfort of the Cantina inspires a bit of camaraderie.”

 The music room is only one part of the complex that consists of the restaurant, the bar area and the closed off music room.
 The restaurant section sports red leather booths, dim lighting, red accent walls.
 There’s a bit of Old Hollywood charm, along with self-conscious kitsch — that has however, slightly diminished since the most recent restauranteurs took over in 2015.

-On that note – I hope to see you there in February!
+On that note – I hope to see you there soon!
 Get your tickets here: